How ready are NZ drivers for EVs compared to the rest of the world?Fleet Management

 A Government fund administered by the Energy Efficiency and Conservation Authority (EECA) is supporting projects to accelerate the uptake of EVs.
 This includes increasing the reach of the national EV public charging infrastructure with 1800 fully or co-funded new chargers installed so far.

-So with a renewed Government appetite to support an accelerated uptake of EVs, a growing charging infrastructure, a steadily growing EV menu to choose from, and an enthusiastic driving population, it’s time to Start Electric.
+So with a renewed Government appetite to support an accelerated uptake of EVs, a growing charging infrastructure, a steadily growing EV menu to choose from, and an enthusiastic driving population, it’s time to transition to electric.

-- To find out more about EVs in New Zealand and across the globe, download a copy of LeasePlan’s Mobility Insights Report
+- To find out more about EVs in New Zealand and across the globe, download a copy of our Mobility Insights Report

 - To learn how best to prepare your business for an electric future, download our free booklet on switching to EVs